 Azure DevOps Services

 Audit streaming is currently in a Public Preview.

 Audit streams represent a pipeline that flows audit events from your Azure DevOps organization to a stream target.
-Every 5 minutes, new audit events are bundled and streamed to your targets.
+Every half hour or less, new audit events are bundled and streamed to your targets.
 Currently, the following stream targets are available for configuration: